 Getting to Warsaw was quite a trip.
 I flew to Istanbul first (first time in Asia!) and was very disoriented upon landing.
 I had left at 11 PM Saturday night and got off the plane at 1 PM on Sunday.
 By the time I got to Warsaw, it was the end of the weekend and I was exhausted.

-Rewinding a bit, when I arrived, I was already pretty stressed and uncomfortable.
-I had a sweater on that I couldn't quite fit into my suitcase, and waiting to get my passport stamped was very sweaty.
-I had a very nice cab driver (though I'm pretty sure he ripped me off), but then when I finally rolled up to my Airbnb, I could not for the life of me open the door with the provided key.
+Rewinding a bit, when I arrived, I got my passport stamped and found a very nice cab driver.
+But then when I finally rolled up to my Airbnb, I could not for the life of me open the door with the provided key.
 No!
 I wrestled with it for, no joke, 10 minutes, and finally was able to open the apartment building door by forcing the key up while rotating.
 By the time I hoisted my suitcase up the stairs, I figured I was at last home safe, but even then had further problems, this time with the apartment door.
 I eventually realized that the key needed to be rotated 3 times before the series of locks within were all released.

 AT LAST, I arrived in the apartment, and the first thing I wanted to do was text my parents and Chris and let them know I had arrived, but I could only do this with wifi, unless I wanted to pay $10 for 24 hours of data.
 Unfortunately, the mini router was not cooperating, and by that point I really was at my breaking point.
 I ended up activating my data and made a panicked call to Chris over Skype, while I waited for the Airbnb host to help me troubleshoot.
-It was a relief when it was back up and running, but I will never forget the moment of panic, feeling like I was alone in a different country for the next week without any way of accessing my family and friends back home.
+It was a relief when it was back up and running, but I will never forget the moment of panic, feeling like I was alone abroad for the next week without any way of accessing my family and friends back home when not in the office.
 I'm not sure I would have been a great world traveler before the 21st century.

 Unrelated to travel stress, before leaving, I decided to get a new pocket sketchbook, and boy do I love the one I picked out.
 It's accordion style, which means drawings can just keep going and going if I want them to.
 Here are some drawings from the Istanbul airport, the view of the coast of Turkey from the plane, and the plane from Istanbul to Warsaw.